An Optimal Projection Framework for Structure-Preserving Model Reduction of Linear Systems: Introduction

-Large-scale dynamical systems, including electric circuit design, structural mechanics, and microelectromechanical systems, are often described by considerably high-dimensional mathematical models and hence may require formidable computational demands for numerical simulations, control design, and optimization.
-This spurs the development of various model reduction techniques to generate lower-dimensional approximates, or reduced-order models, that allow us to capture the pertinent characteristics of large-scale systems in a computationally manageable fashion.
-These reduced-order models can further replace their complex counterparts in the control and optimization process, resulting in a shorter design cycle time, see \cite{obinata2012model,antoulas2005approximation,morAntSG01,Gugercin2004Survey} for an overview.

-Reduced-order models are often constructed to closely approximate the input-output mapping of original complex systems while preserving the essential structural features of large-scale systems presents a fundamental problem.
-Many physical systems possess certain properties or structural properties such as stability, passivity, or dissipativity, which are critical in determining the system behaviour and play a crucial role in the control and optimization of the systems.
-Hence, it is highly desirable that the reduced-order models also preserve the structural properties of the system and thereby provide an adequate and lean basis for control and optimization, retaining the physical characteristics, see e.g., \cite{wu2018reduced,zheng2015finite,sadamoto2020fast,cheng2021review}.
+Large-scale systems, including electric circuits, structural mechanics, and microelectromechanical systems, are often modeled by high-dimensional dynamical equations which can be computationally demanding for numerical simulations, control design, and optimization.
+This spurs the development of model reduction techniques to generate reduced-order models that capture the pertinent behavior of the original systems at a much lower computational cost, The reduced-order models can replace their complex counterparts in the control and optimization, resulting in a shorter design cycle time, see \cite{obinata2012model,Gugercin2004Survey} for an overview.
+Many physical systems possess important structural properties such as stability, passivity, or dissipativity, which determine the system behaviour and are crucial for the control and optimization of the systems.
+It is therefore desirable that reduced‑order models preserve these key properties, ensuring that they remain physically meaningful and suitable for subsequent control and optimization tasks.